The Gospel of John

 Wow!
 As you read through the four Gospels, it is hard to imagine that much more could be added to what Jesus did and said.
 I suppose the Holy Spirit limited the inspired thoughts and pens of these men in order to present to us only what our finite minds could absorb.

 Even then, we have trouble getting our brains around Jesus, don’t we?
-I mean, how do you top the incarnation, the virgin birth, and the Bethlehem narrative?
+I mean, how do you top the incarnation, the immaculate conception, and his miraculous birth at Bethlehem?
 Then there is his sinless life—what do you do after that?
 What more can be added to the Sermon on the Mount?
 Can anyone illustrate Christianity better than Jesus did with his parables?
 What about his miracles—how could you improve upon the feeding of the 5,000, the deliverance of the Gadarene demoniac, the healing of the blind man, the walking on water, or the raising of Lazarus?
-Is there any “wow factor” left after the crucifixion, the empty tomb and his glorious ascension?
+Is there any “wow factor” left after the crucifixion—and the empty tomb?

 So what do you do for an encore with Jesus?
 Only one thing remains, which John alluded to back in John 14:3,